eiffelv/CSC317-ExpressAPI/README.md

   }
 ]
 ```
-If using SQLite, the server will instead open the <code>todos.db</code> file.
+If using SQLite, the server will instead open a file named <code>todos.db</code>.
 If the file does not exists or does not have data, it will automatically populate data from above.

 ## Choosing between Hardcoded or SQLite Database

-In <code>index.js</code> within Line 4, you will see the following code:
+In <code>index.js</code> Line 4, you will see the following code:
 ```javascript
 const online = false; // Uncomment for Hardcoded data
 // const online = true; // Uncomment for SQLite database